Linear programming on the Stiefel manifold: Introduction

-Based on quadratic equalities representation of $St_{n,p}$, \eqref{eq:LP_s} is formulated as a quadratic matrix programming (QMP) problem \cite{Beck06}.
-By using the classical Shapiro-Barvinok-Pataki theorem \cite{Barvinok95,Pataki98,Shapiro82}, Beck \cite{Beck09} showed that QMP with a limited number of constraints admits an exact semidefinite programming (SDP) relaxation.
-Moreover, in that case, the globally optimal solution of QMP can be extracted from that of the SDP relaxation.
-Problem with this property is called hidden convex optimization \cite{X20}.
-As a direct application, one can reveal the hidden convexity of \eqref{eq:LP_s} under the condition $p(p+1)/2\le n-k$.
-This condition is tight for the case of $p=1$, but fails to hold true when $p\ge\sqrt{2n}$.
+Fortunately, the concept of hidden convexity has unveiled novel prospects for globally solving nonconvex problems, attracting significant attention within the research community.
+As defined in \cite{X20}, {\it hidden convexity} refers to the property of having a convex reformulation and allowing for a polynomial-time solving method.
+Hidden convexity is often analyzed through convex relaxation exactness, strong duality, and optimality conditions, etc.

-To our surprise, by carefully analyzing the structure of $E_{n,p,k}$, we can greatly strengthen the condition to be $p\le n-k$.
-The new result implies the hidden convexity of \eqref{LSM0} by setting $p= n$ and $k=0$.
+Based on the representation of $St_{n,p}$, \eqref{eq:LP_s} is a case of quadratic matrix optimization (QMP) problems \cite{Beck06}.
+Beck \cite{Beck09} showed that QMP with a limited number of linear constraints admits an exact semidefinite programming (SDP) relaxation by using the classical Shapiro-Barvinok-Pataki theorem \cite{Barvinok95,Pataki98,Shapiro82}.
+Furthermore, in that case, the globally optimal solution of QMP can be extracted from that of the SDP relaxation.
+It is a direct corollary that \eqref{eq:LP_s} with $p(p+1)/2\le n-k$ is hidden convex.
+We illustrate in Example \ref{exam:ex1} that this condition is tight when $p=1$ \cite{Beck09}, but fails to hold true in case $p\ge\sqrt{2n}$.
+To our surprise, by carefully analyzing the structure of $E_{n,p,k}$, we can greatly strengthen the condition to $p\le n-k$.
+The new result implies hidden convexity of \eqref{LSM0} by setting $p\le n$ and $k=0$.

 For hidden convex optimization without any local nonglobal minimizer, it could be expected to characterize global optimality based on local information.
-It is known that the first- and second-order local necessary optimality conditions are sufficient for global optimality of the homogeneous \eqref{trs0} \cite{Ra02}, the problem of minimizing the sum of heterogeneous quadratic forms on $St_{n,p}$ \cite{Ra01,Ra02}, QMP problems arising from high-rank Burer-Monteiro factorizations \cite{BM03} of SDP problems \cite{Boumal2019,Wald20}, and so on.
-For hidden convex optimization with at least one local nonglobal minimizer, the local optimality conditions are characterized case by case.
+It is known that the first- and second-order local necessary optimality conditions are sufficient for global optimality of the homogeneous trust-region subproblem \cite{Ra02}, QMP problems arising from high-rank Burer-Monteiro factorizations \cite{BM03} of SDP problems \cite{Boumal2019,Wald20}, and so on.
+For hidden convex optimization with at least one local nonglobal minimizer, local optimality conditions are characterized case by case.
 The nonconvex trust-region subproblem has at most one local nonglobal minimizer \cite{Mart94}, at which the first- and second-order sufficient optimality conditions are necessary \cite{WX20}.
-As an extension, this property holds at any strict local nonglobal minimizer of the homogeneous quadratic optimization with two quadratic constraints \cite{Song22}.
-Another line of extension is considered in \cite{S22}.
+This property is extended to the homogeneous quadratic optimization with two quadratic constraints \cite{Song23} and the problem jointing trust-region subproblem with convex optimization \cite{S22}.